WeblateOrg/weblate/docs/formats.rst

 CSV files can contain a simple list of source and translation.
 Weblate supports the following files:

-* Files with header defining fields (source, translation, location, ...).
-This is recommended approach as it's least error prone.
+* Files with header defining fields (source, translation, location, …).
+This is the recommended approach, as it is the least error prone.
-* Files with two fields - source and translation (in this order), choose :guilabel:`Simple CSV file` as file format
+* Files with two fields—source and translation (in this order), choose :guilabel:`Simple CSV file` as file format
 * Files with fields as defined by translate-toolkit: location, source, target, id, fuzzy, context, translator_comments, developer_comments

 .. warning::

-   The CSV format currently automatically detects dialect of the CSV file.
+   The CSV format currently automatically detects the dialect of the CSV file.
    In some cases the automatic detection might fail and you will get mixed results.
-This is especially true for the CSV files with newlines in the values.
+This is especially true for CSV files with newlines in the values.
 As a workaround it is recommended to avoid omitting quoting characters.

 Example file: